The TV-streaming paradox: Why you may miss the cable bundle

 Berkowitz says he's curious about the Disney service, especially since he expects to save money by cutting cable.
 "For us, if it's $5 a month it'll almost be like that impulse buy, go to a store and pick up a candy bar," he says.

 Disney hasn't settled on prices yet, saying only it wants an affordable service that's broadly appealing.
-Its DisneyLife streaming video app in the United Kingdom launched at 10 pounds a month in November 2015 and now costs half that — about $6.50.
+Its DisneyLife streaming video app in the U.K. launched at 10 pounds a month in November 2015 and now costs half that — about $6.50.

 Of course, Disney might still bundle Marvel movies and the Star Wars franchise into its service, which would help it appeal to a wider demographic.
 For kid's programming, there's already a lot out there.
 Much of it is free.